dbousfie/4212syllabus/syllabus.md

 > course materials.
 The viability of the arguments given the academic
 > debates on the issue is the focus.
 It does not need to be
 > comprehensive it simply needs to focus on three key arguments in the
-> media .The written assignment should be a minimum of 1250 words, in
+> media.
+The written assignment should be a minimum of 1000 words, in
 > proper essay format (with title page and bibliography) and have a
 > minimum of 4 academic sources, primarily from course readings. **Due
 > the end of Week 7.**